Labeling interfaces

 Our labeling interfaces are:

-1. DiagnosUs - our iOS labeling platform
+1. DiagnosUs - our mobile labeling platform (iOS & Android)

 This is our primary labeling interface and provides access to our vast mobile labeler network.
 This interface is suitable for most labeling needs and offers the most scale.